 If you think you may be struggling with alcoholism or have experienced an alcohol-induced seizure, it may be time to seek professional help.
 For many, choosing to take that first step to seeking treatment can be scary, but you’re not alone.
 We’re here to help.

 American Addiction Centers (AAC), the parent company for Alcohol.org, is a nationwide provider of treatment providers and works to ensure recovery is accessible to everyone in need.
 We offer a combination of proven therapies and services to meet your individual needs.
 We are also equipped to treat co-occurring disorders such as depression, anxiety disorders, PTSD and others.

 Research has shown that 1/3 of people who have completed alcohol addiction treatment have no further symptoms and fewer alcohol-related problems on year later.20 The good news is, with professional treatment and ongoing recovery efforts—even in its most severe form—this disease may be effectively managed.20

-Call our hotline at 1-888-685-5770 today to speak to an admissions navigator about your treatment options.
+Call our hotline at 1-888-685-5770 or get a text today to speak to an admissions navigator about your treatment options.
 All calls are 100% confidential and our hotline is open 24/7.
 Fill out the form below to see if your insurance covers treatment within an AAC facility.

 .
 Trevisan, L. A., Boutros, N., Petrakis, I. L., & Krystal, J. H. (1998).
 Complications of alcohol withdrawal: Pathophysiological insights.
 Alcohol Health and Research World, 22(1), 61–66.